School of Medicine

 Soft tissue sarcoma

 Visiting Instructor, Primary Care and Population Health

-Back in the UK, Garba-Sani is a clinical innovation manager at NHS England, where she is responsible for a range of programs that aim to transform health care through supporting the ideation, development, and adoption of innovation.
+Back in the UK, Garba-Sani was a clinical innovation manager at NHS England, where she was responsible for a range of programs that aim to transform health care through supporting the ideation, development, and adoption of innovation.
 In addition, she cochaired the NHS Muslim Network, acted as Partnerships Lead for TEDxNHS, and volunteered with the Muslim Scouts Fellowship.
 Garba-Sani is a passionate advocate for equity and justice.
-During her undergraduate studies she became the first student ambassador for the international charity DKMS (We Delete Blood Cancer) and founded its first student society.
-In July 2018, she was honored with a UK Prime Minister’s Points of Light Award for her work in increasing the number of people of color registered as potential blood stem cell donors.
+In July 2018, she was honored with a UK Prime Minister’s Points of Light Award for her work with the international charity DKMS (We Delete Blood Cancer) in increasing the number of people of color registered as potential blood stem cell donors.
 Garba-Sani is also a patient advocate, trustee of the UK's Sickle Cell Society and chairs NHS England's sickle cell disorder patient advisory group.
-She works with charities, communities, health care professionals, industry, and policymakers to improve care for sickle cell disorder.
+She works with charities, communities, health care professionals, industry, governments, and policymakers globally to improve care for sickle cell disorder.
 Additionally, Garba-Sani is an alumna of the NHS Graduate Management Training Scheme and holds an M.Sc. in health policy from Imperial College London.
 Upon completing her B. Sc. in clinical sciences at the University of Bradford, Garba-Sani was introduced into the policy world through her elected role as Academic Affairs Officer in which she was responsible for representing and upholding students’ interests at a senior management level.